CodeYourFuture/immersive-go-course/batch-processing/IMPLEMENTATION.md

 After some iteration, we have a thing working that feels idiomatic.
 There's minimal use of `sync.WaitGroup` and it's isolated to the `Map` function.
 I've used `timer.Sleep` with some randomness to simulate interleaving to make sure it handles that OK.

 A question will be: should the students also be required to use channels?
 I think yes.
 If so, how to teach it?
 Possible: make it work (linear, blocking) then make it run in parallel (through a concurrent design) using channels.

+## Key components

+The fundamentals are simple:

+1. Read the CSV
+2. Download the images to a location (`/tmp`?)
+3. Use imagemagick to monochrome them
+4. Upload them to S3
+5. Return the URL

+### Stages

+The first step will be to build this linearly, and to write tests:

+1. Mock the `jpg` get (or run a container with file server?)
+2. Write a real file
+3. Mock S3 methods using [s3iface](https://docs.aws.amazon.com/sdk-for-go/api/service/s3/s3iface/)

+Then use goroutines to run it in parallel, likely by wrapping the output in a mutex and locking/unlocking as the goroutine completes: https://pkg.go.dev/sync#Mutex

+Lastly, as an extension, go concurrent with channels: https://go.dev/blog/pipelines